abuzaforfagun/MonthlyScheduler.Blazor/README.md

 ![Add http client dependenc](https://user-images.githubusercontent.com/24603959/79450263-8b183500-8006-11ea-978b-324ef68e4ed8.JPG)

 * Create a new class named BillDataService and implement IBillDataService.
-* Do the HttpClient dependency injection using constractor injection.
+* Do the HttpClient dependency injection using constructor injection.
 * Call our desired api and deserialize it from BillDataService.
 ![Call api](https://user-images.githubusercontent.com/24603959/79532691-ae3ef500-8097-11ea-8d85-352149724394.JPG)

 * Replace the uses of IBillService and use IBillDataService.
 * Add ```StateHasChanged()``` after every action.
-It helps razor view to detect the changes.
+It helps the razor view to detect the changes.
-* As we are retreiving data from api, there are some latency available.
-We need to add a loading indicator before the data retriving happens.
+* As we are retrieving data from api, there is some latency available.
+We need to add a loading indicator before the data retrieving happens.
 ![Add Loading](https://user-images.githubusercontent.com/24603959/79532922-6f5d6f00-8098-11ea-879a-680b3d200655.JPG)

+## Separate models from Domain project

+Now our api talk to our domain project.
+But as we are using the models in blazor application, we are unable to remove the reference.
+We can move the models in a separate project and completely remove the reference of domain project from our blazor application.

+* Create a new class library project named MonthlyBillScheduler.Entities.
+* Move model folders from Domain project to newly created project.
+* Change the namespace of models.
+* Remove project reference of MonthlyBillScheduler.Domain from our MonthlyBillScheduler.Server project.
+* Add project reference of MonthlyBillScheduler.Entites.
+* Add MonthlyBillScheduler.Entities project reference in MonthlyBillScheduler.Domain project.
+* Change the using namespaces, where BillItem class used.